Start With the Tool

 Move into the right commercial path

-City path first when official local signals matter.
 Inspection-first when certainty is missing.
-Responsibility-first when boundary assumptions are fuzzy.
-Quote-first when the issue already looks real.
+Interpretation-first when a finding needs calmer context.
+Quote-ready only when the issue already looks real.

 Trust and methodology